guihardbastien/Polynomial-Regression/README.md

 Given an x input, we want to predict the correct y output.

-So we create a function with random a,b, c and d
+So we create a function with random a,b, c and d.

 Then, given the actual y output we can calculate the **error** between this function's result and the actual y output, using the mean squared error method :